elsky42/ninja-bonus_independent_training/README.md

 ; then the trainer won't be able to train you anymore, otherwise the ; trainer will be able to train you for 16 more points. trainer_max_against_effective=true

+; shows the trained stat in the char menu on the left of the effective stat ; e.g. Strength 10 25 means that the hero has 10 trained strength ; and 25 effective show_real_stats_in_char_menu
 ```

 ## Compatibility